nadavrot/memset_benchmark/README.md

 ![Benchmark](docs/bench.png)

+The repository contains a few utilities for testing and measuring the performance of memset.

 ## Test tool

-First, it contains a small test harness that verifies the correctness of memset.
+This is a small test harness that verifies the correctness of memset.
 It's really easy to make mistakes with off-by-one errors and run into alignment issues.
 The exhaustive tester catches these issues.

 This is a sample output:
 ```